Aptos vs RetailNorthstar

 | Store clustering and localization | Good store clustering and localization capabilities | Store-level planning with cluster-based assortment recommendations |

-| Total cost of ownership | High — license + implementation + ongoing IT maintenance | Lower — SaaS subscription, no implementation partner needed |
+| Total cost of ownership | High — licence plus a separately contracted implementation, integration, and ongoing ownership | Lower — SaaS subscription, no implementation partner needed |

 The implementation gap